Secondary Teacher Preparation Policy

 Content Test Requirements: New Hampshire offers a middle school (grades 5-8) license for middle school teachers.
 All new middle school teachers are required to pass a Praxis middle school single-subject content test to attain licensure.
 New Hampshire also allows teachers with secondary certificates to teach single subjects.

 Middle School Licensure Deficiencies: Unfortunately, New Hampshire offers a generalist K-8 license.
+Those teaching on this generalist license must pass the content test required of elementary teachers.
+Candidates for the K-8 license must obtain a passing score on a Praxis middle school single-subject content test.
+It's not clear whether teachers with a K-8 license, if teaching at the middle school level, are restricted to teaching only in the subject for which they have a content concentration and a passing score on the applicable Praxis single-subject content test.
 Because middle school licensure deficiencies are scored in "Middle School Licensure Deficiencies," it is not considered as part of the score for the Middle School Content Knowledge goal.

 Provisional and Emergency Licensure: Because provisional and emergency licensure requirements are scored in Provisional and Emergency Licensure , only the test requirements for the state's initial license are considered as part of this goal.